Android 17 Code name "Cinnamon Bun" (leaks)

 Now:

-• You can install other app stores directly from Google Play Store
+You can install other app stores from google play store

-• Companies will receive payments directly (Google won’t take a cut)
+Companies will receive payments directly (Google won’t be taking a cut)

-This is why apps like Spotify force you to create an account on their website — to avoid Google or Apple’s fee.
+This is why apps such as Spotify require you to create an account on their website – because they are trying to avoid the fee of Google or Apple.
 Android 17 will fix this.

 6: Local Network Protection

-Without this protection, apps like Facebook could detect:
+This is not possible without this protection apps like Facebook could detect:

 Example:

-Even if a coworker has location turned off, Facebook could still detect their presence through your Wi-Fi network.
+Even if one of your coworkers has location off, Facebook could detect your coworker’s presence via your Wi-Fi network.

 Android 17 will stop this.
-Apps must get permission first before accessing local network devices.
+Apps must receive permission first in order to access local network devices.

 7: Double Tap to Lock

-• Double Tap to Lock: Simple, but useful!
-Many manufacturers already have this, but now it’s coming to all of Android.
-Tap twice, and your screen locks.
+• Double Tap to Lock Simple yet useful!
+Many manufacturers have this already, but now this is coming to EVEY Android.
+Double Tap and your screen security locks in.

-• HDR Content Slider: On newer phones, instead of just choosing vague color profiles like “Simple” or “Vivid,” you’ll get a slider to fine-tune the HDR brightness and saturation to your exact preference.
+HDR Content Slider: On newer phones, instead of just selecting vague color profiles, such as “Simple”, “Vivid”, etc., you’ll be offered a slider to roll up the level of HDR brightness and saturation to exactly your liking.

-• Enhanced Dark Mode: Some apps still don’t support dark mode, leaving you with a blinding white screen.
-This feature will force Dark Mode onto every app, even unsupported ones, to save your eyes from that annoying glare.
+Enhanced Dark Mode: There are still apps that don’t support dark mode leaving you with a blinding white screen.
+This feature will force Dark Mode into every app, even unsupported apps in order to save your eyes from that annoying glaring.

-• Advanced Screen Recording: With the Desktop Mode comes new toolbars, including one for screen recording.
-It will allow you to record your screen and your front camera at the same time—perfect for making tutorials!
+Advanced Screen Recording: With the Desktop Mode comes new toolbars including one that is for recording a screen.
+You will be able to record your screen and your front camera simultaneously on the same screen – perfect for making tutorials!

-• Custom Contact Picker: This is a huge win for privacy.
-When an app asks for your contacts, it gets the whole list.
-In Android 17, you can now customize the list and choose to share only specific contacts with that app.
+Custom Contact Picker: It is a huge winning milestone for privacy.
+When an application requests access to the contacts on your mobile device, it receives the entire list of contacts.
+In Android 17, you can now customise the list and if you want to share only specific contacts with that app, you can choose to do so.

-These are the leaked and rumored features of Android 17.
-As Android 16 beta updates roll out, more features will become clear — because Google usually tests next-gen features in the previous version’s betas.
+These are the leaked and rumors from Android 17 features.
+As Android 16 beta updates roll out, more features will become apparent – given Google as a rule tests next-gen features in the previous version’s betas.

-So features testing in Android 16 today are actually meant for Android 17 devices launching next year.
+So features that we are testing in Android 16 today will actually be for Android 17 – on the devices launched next year.

 Leave a Comment